shaifalikanji/Udacity-Restaurant-Reviews-mws-Project5/README.md

 ### 1. Get a MapBox API key

-•	Note: You can delete your key after you are done you have completed your project if you wish to.
+1. Note: You can delete your key after you are done you have completed your project if you wish to.
-•	If you do not already have a MapBox account, go ahead and create one
+-If you do not already have a MapBox account, go ahead and create one
 •	MapBox API is free to use (no need to provide any payment information)
 •	If you would like to use Google Maps, there is a google-maps branch of the starter code.
 You'll need your own Google Maps API key
 •	source: www.udacity.com